 What is BookWright's Site Import feature?

-The site import feature in BookWright allows you to easily add (or "slurp") your text and images from any public website, including blogs.
+The site import feature in BookWright allows you to easily pull your text and images from any live public website, including blogs.

-You will find the "site import" button next to the Text Files icon in the BookWright tool bar.
+You'll find the Site Import button next to the Text Files icon in the BookWright tool bar.

 Import a website